Attention Deficit Hyperactivity Disorder (ADHD) medication shortage

 Further information on guidance on making a diagnosis of ADHD can be obtained from the National Institute for Health and Care Excellence.

-If a child has an existing private diagnosis, we require a full copy of the assessment to be provided, as well as the parent and school to complete our ADHD referral form, so we have the most up to date information.
+If a child has an existing private diagnosis, we require a full copy of the assessment to be provided as well as the parent and school to complete our ADHD referral form.
+This is so we have the most up to date information on the child.

-The NHS are not obligated to accept private diagnoses, however we are more likely to if the provider has followed the NICE Guidelines.
+The NHS is not obligated to accept private diagnoses, however we are more likely to if the provider has followed the NICE Guidelines.

 We recognise that parents/carers may have experience working with children professionally, however we would encourage parents/ carers to provide as much detail as possible in the referral form to describe how you have personalised your knowledge to the needs of your child.